How to Prevent Obesity & Its Consequences

-If you’re wondering, How overweight am I? it might be useful to use another critical index: waist/hips or waist circumference.
+If you’re wondering: “Who is at risk of obesity?”— it might be helpful to use another critical index: waist/hips or waist circumference.
 Here, too, there are individual differences between genders.
 You can generally go by values above 0.9 for men and 0.85 for women, which are considered the indicators of centripetal obesity.

-Another measurement used to define the ideal body weight is the percentage of the total body fat.
+Another measurement used to define the ideal body weight is the percentage of total body fat.
 The exact correlation between it and BMI and its indicative value is still in the process of being clarified.
-However, for each BMI value, the percentage of body fat in females is higher than in men.
+However, for each BMI value, the body fat percentage in females is higher than in men.

 The State of Obesity in the US

-According to the CDC National Center for Health Statistics (NCHS) data brief, the estimated prevalence of obesity in the US was 39.8% in 2015–2016, affecting more than 93 million people.
-Moreover, the estimated annual medical cost of obesity-related disorders in the US alone is over $150 billion, where the total medical fee for people with obesity was $1,429 higher than those with a healthy weight.
+The estimated prevalence of obesity in the United States is 42.4%.
+Moreover, the estimated annual medical cost of obesity-related disorders in the US alone is around $190.2 billion, where the total medical fee for people with obesity is $1,861 per person.

-Most obesity statistics also show that some of the obesity-related conditions are among the leading causes of preventable, premature death.
-The most concerning conditions associated with obesity include cardiovascular disease, stroke, type 2 diabetes, and some forms of cancer.
+Most statistics also show that some obesity-related conditions are among the leading causes of preventable, premature death.
+The most concerning conditions associated with obesity include stroke, cardiovascular disease, some forms of cancer, and type 2 diabetes.

 As the percentage of the population over 65 increases, the prevalence of being overweight has also increased.
 This phenomenon of obesity in elderly people is still undergoing research and debate on treatment options.
-The problem is complicated because it usually accompanies additional diseases.
-You can read more articles in the field of senior health right here at medalerthelp.org.
+The problem is complicated because it usually accompanies other diseases.

-Overweight and truly obese elderly adults are at the end of the BMI spectrum.
-One of the main concerns about treating this group is that many of them don’t have a high enough level of musculature in the body, which may be worsened by weight loss.
-It’s clear that a well-prepared training program that maintains the right amount of muscle mass will have to accompany any chosen weight loss method.
+As for elderly obesity, overweight and truly obese elderly adults are at the end of the BMI spectrum.
+One of the main concerns about treating this group is that many don’t have a high enough level of musculature in the body, which may be worsened by weight loss.
+A well-prepared training program that maintains the right muscle mass will accompany any chosen weight loss method.

 What Causes Obesity?

-In modern medicine, obesity is seen as a disease whose etiology is too complicated and multifactorial and even now is still poorly studied.
-The role of genetic and endocrine factors, sleep deprivation, stress, smoking, etc., are also considered.
+In modern medicine, obesity is seen as a disease whose etiology is too complicated and multifactorial and is still poorly studied.
+The role of genetic and endocrine factors, sleep deprivation, stress, smoking, etc., are also considered obesity causes.

 Knowing the fundamental causes is the first step to preventing obesity.
-The following are the most common causes of obesity:
+Some of the most common causes of obesity include:

 How Can Sugar Lead to Obesity?

-Nearly every common weight loss diet is based on cutting carbs—simple, refined sugars to be more precise—and for a good reason too.
+To be more precise, nearly every standard weight loss diet is based on cutting carbs—simple, refined sugars—and for a good reason.
 High-fructose corn syrup is one of the main culprits of the modern-day obesity epidemic, in addition to the increasingly sedentary lifestyle.
-Why is it so bad for weight gain?
+We know that eating habits and obesity are intertwined, but why does sugar lead to weight gain?

 Well, for starters, it can be found everywhere—from sweets and soda to savory foods.
 And unlike glucose which can be used by every cell in the body, fructose is a sugar that is not a part of normal human metabolic processes, and it can only be used by liver cells.
-This, in turn, messes with the hormones that play a vital role in the pathophysiology of obesity which causes the following:
+This, in turn, messes with the hormones that play a vital role in the pathophysiology of obesity, causing:

-- Overeating because the body doesn’t recognize fructose as effectively as it does glucose and doesn’t respond with the same levels of ghrelin (the “hunger” hormone) which is supposed to tell us when we are full.
+- Overeating because the body doesn’t recognize fructose as effectively as it does glucose and doesn’t respond with the same ghrelin levels (the “hunger” hormone), which is supposed to tell us when we’re full.

-- Insulin resistance which leads to prediabetes and diabetes.
+- Insulin resistance that leads to prediabetes and diabetes.

-- Resistance to a hormone called leptin which is secreted by fat cells and acts as a signal to the brain telling us that we have sufficient energy reserves and we don’t need to eat.
+- Resistance to the hormone leptin that’s secreted by fat cells and acts as a signal to the brain, telling us that we have sufficient energy reserves and don’t need to eat, causes further overeating.

-- Sugar addiction because sugar has powerful effects on the reward systems in the brain, stimulating opiate and dopamine activity similar to some drugs.
+- Sugar addiction because it has powerful effects on the reward systems in the brain, stimulating opiate and dopamine activity similar to some drugs.

 Common Obesity Symptoms

-Here are the most common symptoms and signs observed in obese people:
+The most common symptoms and signs observed in obese people include:

-Sometimes, symptoms of diabetes can be observed along with these, including extreme tiredness, thirst, and frequent urination, especially at night.
-Because obesity and diabetes often go together, it’s best to watch for these additional symptoms.
+Sometimes, symptoms of diabetes can be observed along with these symptoms of obesity, including extreme tiredness, thirst, and frequent urination, especially at night.
+Since diabetes and obesity often go together, it’s best to watch for these additional symptoms.